Berengar II of Sulzbach

 Count Berengar II of Sulzbach (c.
-1080–83 – 3 December 1125), sometimes known as Berengar I of Sulzbach, (Note: Berengar was the first Berengar, Count of Sulzbach of his house, and is sometimes called Berengar I of Sulzbach.
-However, his great-grandfather was also Count Berengar of Sulzbach.) was Count of Sulzbach in Bavaria.

-Berengar was a leader of the reform party.
-He sided with Pope Gregory VII during the Investiture Controversy in opposition to Henry IV, Holy Roman Emperor, and supported Henry V in his successful rebellion against his father.
-He is known as the founder of several abbeys.
+1080–83 – 3 December 1125), also written as Berengar I of Sulzbach, (Note: Berengar was the first Berengar, Count of Sulzbach of his house, and is sometimes called Berengar I of Sulzbach.
+However, his great-grandfather was also Count Berengar of Sulzbach.) was ruled over the town of Sulbach-Rosenberg in modern-day Bavaria, Germany.
+He sided with Pope Gregory VII during the Investiture Controversy in opposition to Henry IV, Holy Roman Emperor.
+He later supported Henry V in his successful rebellion against his father.
+He founded several abbeys and monasteries, such as Baumburg Abbey.

 Family

 Berengar was the son of Count Gebhard II of Sulzbach (died 1085) and Irmgard of Rott (died 14 June 1101).

-His sister Adelaide may have married Count Siboto II of Weyarn-Falkenstein, who was later the advocate of Baumburg Abbey.
+His sister Adelheid von Sulzbach may have married Count Siboto II of the powerful Bayern-Falkenstein house, who was later the advocate of Baumburg Abbey.

-The Weyarns at first supported Henry IV in his conflict with Pope Gregory VII during the Investiture Controversy.
+The Falkensteins at first supported Henry IV in his conflict with Pope Gregory VII during the Investiture Controversy.

-Later Siboto II was associated with the pro-papal side that included the Sulzbachs.
+Later Siboto II was associated with the pro-papal side that Sulzbachs were on.

-Around 1099 Berengar married Adelaide, widow and heiress of Count Udalric of Passau, nicknamed "the very rich".

-Count Udalric's cousin, the Count palatine Rapoto of Bavaria, had died around the same time as Udalric and had been succeeded by Berengar's relative Diepold III, margrave of the Nordgau in Bavaria, who inherited the titles of Count of Cham and Margrave of Vuhburg.

-Berengar was married to Adelheid von Lechsgemünd for over six years until her death in 1105.
-This marriage seems to have been childless.